the-working-party/mtek/README.md

 To run locally:

-1. In terminal, cd into "landing-pages"
+1. In terminal, cd into directory
 2. "bower install"
 3. "npm install"
 4. "grunt serve" will launch localhost